CAFM-Blog.de | BREEAM Certification: Benefits for Property Operators and Practical Steps

 Lower maintenance costs Maintenance costs €/m2; Downtime Maintenance plans, inspection logs

-Better rentalability Vacancy rate; Lease duration Document management, KPI reporting
+Better rentalability Vacancy rate; lease duration Document management, KPI reporting

-BREEAM Assessment Areas and what evidence operators must provide
+BREEAM assessment areas and what evidence operators must provide

 Assessment areas and typical operator evidence

 • Energy: Meter data, energy audits, consumption changes.
 Proof: time-series meter data with meter calibration certificates, energy consumption reports.
-CAFM source: Meter modules, interface to BMS/Smart Meter Gateway.
+CAFM source: Meter modules, interface to BMS/smart meter gateway.

 • Waste: Waste balances, separation concepts, disposal certificates.
-Proof: weighing slips, contracts with waste disposal companies, separation rates.
+Proof: Weighing slips, contracts with waste disposal companies, separation rates.
 CAFM source: Contract and work order modules, waste booking entries.

 • Land Use and Ecology: Ecological measures, maintenance plans, monitoring.
-Proof: maintenance logs, biotope plans, photo documentation.
+Proof: Maintenance logs, biotope plans, photo documentation.
 CAFM source: Maintenance plans, photo evidence archived in the DMS.

 • Pollution: Emission reduction measures, refrigerant management.
-Proof: pollutant lists, maintenance records for refrigeration units, inspection reports.
+Proof: Pollutant lists, maintenance records for refrigeration units, inspection reports.
 CAFM source: Inspection logs, asset compliance fields.

-Next step: Identify the three assessment areas where your building can gain points the fastest, and create an Evidence Map in CAFM with specific file types, owners, and timestamps.
+Next step: Identify the three assessment areas where your building can gain points the fastest, and create an Evidence Map in the CAFM with specific file types, owners, and timestamps.
 This reduces audit rework and noticeably shortens the certification time.

 No ratings yet!
 Be the first to rate this post.